 Choose the best plastics codes: 1 (PETE), 2 (HDPE), 4 (LDPE), and 5 (PP).
 Also choose natural colours, clear or white.
-This is due to their good recyclability, safety and high value on the global recycling market.

-9. What are the worst types of recyclable plastic?
+This is due to their good recyclability, safety and high value on the global recycling market 9.
+What are the worst types of recyclable plastic?

 Avoid the worst plastics codes: 3 (PVC), 6 (PS), and 7 (other including PLA).
 Also avoid bright or dark colours, including black.
-This is due to their poor recyclability, risk of chemical leaching (health risk, e.g. #7 contains bisphenol-A/BPA), and low market value.

-10. How about compostable or biodegradable plastic?
+This is due to their poor recyclability, risk of chemical leaching (health risk, e.g. #7 contains bisphenol-A/BPA), and low market value 10.
+How about compostable or biodegradable plastic?

-Avoid compostable plastic and biodegradable plastic as they are non-recyclable and incompatible with UBC's composting system.

-11. What else can I do if I can't recycle certain plastic codes or unmarked plastic?
+Avoid compostable plastic and biodegradable plastic as they are non-recyclable and incompatible with UBC's composting system 11.
+What else can I do if I can't recycle certain plastic codes or unmarked plastic?
 Try to purchase products that come in sustainable packaging (paper, cardboard, etc.).
-Contact your vendors to inquire about other options.

-12. Who is UBC's plastic recycling provider?
+Contact your vendors to inquire about other options 12.
+Who is UBC's plastic recycling provider?

-UBC's plastic is picked up by a local commercial service provider that sorts the plastics at its own facility.
-Once sorted, these plastics are then shipped to other companies, where the actual processing is done.

-13. What if there are no large UBC plastic recycling bins in my area?
+UBC's plastic is picked up by Cascades Recovery, a local company that sorts the plastics at its own facility.
+Once sorted, Cascades then ships these sorted plastics to other companies, where the actual processing is done 13.
+What if there are no large UBC plastic recycling bins in my area?

-Contact your Building Operations Facilities Manager to request a bin closer to your area.

-14. What if the large UBC plastic recycling bin is full?
+Contact your Building Operations Facilities Manager to arrange for a bin closer to your area 14.
+What if the large UBC plastic recycling bin is full?

-Contact your Building Operations Facilities Manager to arrange a collection.
+Contact your Building Operations Facilities Manager to arrange a collection